alibaba/table-computing/README.md

 From our using experience TC can achieve milliseconds latency and 10+ times faster than Flink for complicated use cases.
 For the same streaming task we use TC achieved 10+ times computing resource saving.

+## Why we develop this framework
+Relational operation is an effective tool to process and analyze data, SQL is a widely used implementation of relational operation.
+But unfortunately SQL is not Turing-compete, we need UDF/Stored-procedure/UDAF/UDTF etc. to solve complicated business scenario.
+SQL is also not very efficient for complicated case, whether SQL can high-powered execute depend on the SQL plan optimizer has optimized the use case which we are using in the complicated business scenario.
+But more complicated scenario more difficult to guarantee every SQL use case had been optimized by the optimizer.
+Besides SQL that we can also use Flink DataStream/DataSet but we need very long code to implement a complex data processing task and we also need to design the Execution-graph this is a complex art we need compound the operator or disjoint them then observe whether the adjusted graph is more efficient and the task delay is acceptable, if not where is the bottleneck of this Execution-graph and how to resolve.
+Think that complex task usually include dozens of operators which have lots of combinations, trying those maybe-efficient combinations is a heavy work.

 ## Example
 Computes the last hour top 100 sales volume ranking list every half hour